OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 ```
 <!--partial-end-->

-The Publisher must sign the Seeds ("source"."signature").
+The publisher must sign the Seeds ("source"."signature").

 Here is how to build the UTF-8 string for then generating the signature: